Basis-Theory-Labs/card-issuing-example/README.md

-# Card PIN Example
+# Card Issuing Example

-This example shows how to Set PIN to a Card issued with Marqeta, Lithic or Galileo using Basis Theory Elements.
+This example shows how to Issue and Display cards with Marqeta, Lithic and Stripe.

 ## Setup